-If you’d like to have a moist cake without all the refined ingredients, give Grandma’s recipe a try.
-This delicious applesauce cake recipe is a hit with children and adults, and it is one of the best healthy cakes recipes we have in our collection.
-We’ve taken this traditional recipe favorite and swapped sea salt for table salt, and white flour and white sugar for healthier alternatives.
+If you’d like to have your cake and eat it, too, give Grandma’s Applesauce Spice Cake recipe a try.
+This moist, delicious cake is a hit with children and adults, even though it doesn’t have any refined ingredients.
+It also happens to be one of the best healthy cake recipes we have in our collection!
+We’ve taken a traditional recipe favorite and made some ingredient swaps to make a skinny version that tastes just as good as the original.

-Dessert often causes a great deal of stress for those trying to maintain a healthy diet.
-Dessert dishes are usually packed with sugar – it’s what makes them sweet! – and often loaded with saturated fat.
-Unfortunately, this makes dessert difficult to enjoy if you are concerned about your health or weight.
+Desserts often cause a great deal of stress for those trying to maintain a healthy diet.
+These types of dishes are usually packed with refined sugar–it’s what makes them sweet!–as well as being loaded with unhealthy saturated fat.
+That makes dessert difficult to enjoy if you are concerned about your health or weight!
 Luckily, we’ve found a few solutions for enjoying dessert without sabotaging your health.

-Another option is to choose healthier ingredients when making your desserts.
-Instead of buying a package of cookies from the supermarket, invest in high quality, healthy ingredients and whip up a batch of your favorite desserts in your own kitchen.
-This gives you complete control over what you are eating.
+So, you see, you don’t need to skip the dessert just because you’re on a diet or weight-loss plan!
+If you’re craving a sweet treat, the best option is to choose healthier ingredients when making your desserts.
+Instead of buying a package of cookies from the supermarket, invest in high-quality, healthy ingredients and whip up a batch of your favorite desserts in your own kitchen.
+That gives you complete control over what you are eating.

-- 1 2/3 cup coconut palm sugar, sucanat works well too
+- 1 2/3 cups coconut palm sugar sucanat works well too

 - 1 1/2 teaspoons baking soda